 - If UE's TAC is already known by the AMF, then, the AMF notifies UE TAC to the NF consumers (e.g. to NWDAF).
 If UE TAC is unknown, then the AMF notifies the UE TAC when it obtained the UE TAC from the UE.

-During Connection, Registration and Mobility Management procedures, the AMF may store and update the UE behaviour trends specified in Table 4.15.4.2-1 and the UE location trends specified in Table 4.15.4.2-2.
+During Connection, Registration and Mobility Management procedures, the AMF may store and update the UE access behaviour trends specified in Table 4.15.4.2-1 and the UE location trends specified in Table 4.15.4.2-2.
 Each metrics is updated incrementally, e.g. using exponential moving average.
-This information is exposed to consumer NFs (e.g. NWDAF) that subscribe for the event ID "UE behaviour trends" and/or "UE location trends", respectively, by invoking Namf_EventExposure_Subscribe.
+This information is exposed to consumer NFs (e.g. NWDAF) that subscribe for the event ID "UE access behaviour trends" and/or "UE location trends", respectively, by invoking Namf_EventExposure_Subscribe.